Iowa

 If you don’t have acceptable id, another registered voter in your precinct can attest for you.
 Or you can use registration documents to prove your identification and residency.
 If your ID does not show your current address, you may also provide a property tax bill.
 You may use a provisional ballot if these options are not available to you.

-Voters in Iowa will be asked to show at least one of the forms of identification listed above.
 Voters who mail in their absentee ballot are not required to provide any additional form of identification other than that used to apply for the absentee ballot.

 If You Have Moved Within Your State